OpenBills4Africa/openbills4africa.github.io/index.md

 # Welcome to OpenBills4Africa
-Open data and civic technology for citizen engagement and government accountability
+OpenBills4Africa is a data and civic technology initiative for citizen engagement and government accountability

 ## Who we are